 Thursday, July 4, 2019

 In my last report I revisited the home where I took my very first steps.
 In this report I return to the spot where I took my very first breath.
-It was at Madison General Hospital, now called Meriter, owned by Unity Point Health, on Park Street in Madison, Wisconsin.
+It was at Madison General Hospital, now called Meriter, owned by Unity Point Health, 925 Mound Street in Madison, Wisconsin.
 I know I was born there not just because Mom and Dad said so, but because I have in my possession the original hospital bill covering my delivery and my Mom's hospital stay, and it has the address on it.
-The entire bill, five days in the hospital, totaled a whopping $54.
+The entire bill, covering nine days in the hospital, totaled a whopping $58.90.

 The hospital has undergone several major expansions since I was born, so it was a challenge to try to roll back time and determine what parts were existing when I was born.
 Staff there suggested that the 'old East Wing', now just housing offices, was probably the place, but after digging through information available online, I discovered the architect's rendering shown above, dated April 1949, which conclusively proves that what is now the 'east wing' was an 'addition' not yet built at the time I was born, so one of the older structures in the background of the drawing (red arrow) has to contain the actual room where I came into this world.
 Most of those structures are still there, though I can't be certain that the room I was born in still exists.
 I had to satisfy myself with circling the entire block, creating a perimeter through which I, as an infant leaving the hospital, would have had to cross.